LucIJspeert/star_shadow/README.md

 prewhitening of sinusoids.
 Since the algorithm extracts the harmonics from the rest of the sinusoidal variability eclipse timings can be measured even in the presence of other (astrophysical) signals.
 The aim is to determine the orbital eccentricity automatically from the light curve along with information about the other variability present in the light curve.
-The output includes, but is not limited to, a sinusoid plus piece-wise linear model of the light curve, the orbital period, the eccentricity, argument of periastron and inclination.
+The output includes, but is not limited to, a sinusoid plus linear model of the light curve, the orbital period, the eccentricity, argument of periastron and inclination.
 See the documentation for more information.